Current challenges of the lay vocation

 -

-Deficiencies in integral formation, which prevent responding effectively to the current challenges of society.
+Deficiencies in integral formation, which prevent an effective response to the current challenges of society.

-These factors make a profound rediscovery of the lay vocation necessary.
-Being Christian is not just performing religious practices: it is having a vocation, and being lay means ordering all social life from within, from the depths of present reality, with the light of the Gospel.
+These factors make necessary a profound rediscovery of the lay vocation.
+Being Christian is not only fulfilling religious practices: it is to have a vocation, and being a lay person means ordering the whole of social life from within, from the heart of current reality, with the light of the Gospel.